 UNIDENTIFIED WOMAN: When you don’t spend money on somebody, it’s a savings to the company.

 PRESIDENT RICHARD NIXON: I want America to have the finest healthcare in the world.

 MICHAEL MOORE: Four healthcare lobbyists for every member of Congress.
-Here’s what it costs to buy these men and this woman, this guy, and this guy.
-And the United States slipped to thirty-seven in healthcare around the world — just slightly ahead of Slovenia.
+Here’s what it costs to buy these men and this woman, this guy and this guy.
+And the United States slipped to 37 in healthcare around the world—just slightly ahead of Slovenia.

 LINDA PEENO: I denied a man a necessary operation and thus caused his death.
 This secured my reputation, and it ensured my continued advancement in the healthcare field.

 PRESIDENT GEORGE W. BUSH: You work three jobs?

 PRESIDENT GEORGE W. BUSH: Uniquely American, isn’t it?
 I mean, that is fantastic.